 There are lot of online learning opportunities, but many often ask that they dont have access to trustworthy sources from where they can get an idea from which source to learn.
 Unlike consumer common products used in Pakistan, there are not many reviews about learning platforms.
 Some complains that online learning/training are either below quality or fake and charge hefty amounts to participants.
 Workers often ask how to make sense of their options but there is not sufficient information available on the matter.
 Potential consumers of online education encounter a black box.
 A survey from university graduates mentions that they are performing poor in studies because no right counseling was provided to them when they join BS-graduate program.
 Networking and social capital are just like assets as one can utilize these to perform many assignments efficiently.
 Office staff needs continuous support and their managers need training as well.
 But there is a dominant culture of management in Pakistan, so management and other leaders often say “Oh, I have managed people before, I dont need training.”
 Continuous support from education leaders/managers have significant long-term benefits for new workers as they prepare for success in the new economy.

 A survey mainly from entry level graduates was conducted from 112 students.
-This survey does not not fulfill criteria of random sampling, so I am not generalizing results on the basis of statistical inference.
+This survey does not fulfill criteria of random sampling, so I am not generalizing results on the basis of statistical inference.
 Based on these survey results it has been found that one of the reasons for poor performance of graduate students during their studies is lack of mentoring and counseling to choose the right discipline.
 Many of the students join a discipline without due consideration.
 This hampers their opportunities to excel in future.
 Following are the responses to one the question asked: Do you think choice of degree would have been better if you were provided career counseling before admission to a university? and Do you think career counseling be made mandatory before joining university?